Applications are due January 15. Applications are considered for Fall admission only. CLICK HERE to apply.

 The MA degree in Sociology requires a minimum of 30 credit hours past the bachelor's degree.
 At least 20 total credit hours must be completed in 500- and 600-level courses.
 MA students may take 9 credit hours in 400-level courses in departments with graduate programs, and they may take 12 credit hours outside the home Department, with the advisor's consent.
 Students must complete all requirements within 6 calendar years of enrollment.

 A minimum of 51 credit hours beyond the master's degree is required for the PhD degree: 27 credit hours in coursework (9 courses) that includes advanced courses in sociological theory, research methods, and Statistics; and 24 credit hours in doctoral research.
 At least 12 credit hours (4 courses) must be completed at the 600 level.
 Six credit hours are permitted outside the Sociology Department.
-As soon as possible, PhD students should complete Comprehensive Examinations in sociological theory and research methods.
-At the completion of coursework and prior to dissertation work, students must complete one Specialty Examination in their interest areas.
-The Office of Graduate Studies requires that these examinations be taken within five years of first enrollment in the Ph.D. program.
+At the completion of coursework and prior to dissertation work, students must complete one Major Area Paper in their interest areas.
 All requirements for the Ph.D. degree must be completed within a period of 8 years from first entry into the doctoral program.

 In May 2012, the faculty approved the changes to the requirements for graduate students.
 Beginning in Fall 2013, we will require the following: